 12. Choose a colour theme

-The key to creating a well designed bohemian style living room is to choose a colour palette and stick to it.
+The key to creating a well designed Bohemian style living room is to choose a colour palette and stick to it.
 As we’ve already seen, the most common colours are earthy tones.
-And this small living room uses them so well!
-There’s the natural-coloured rug on the floor, the light timber sofa, dark timber coffee tables, and then the splashes of colour with the cushions and art prints behind the couch.
+It might be a natural-coloured rug on the floor, a light timber sofa, darker timber coffee tables, and then the splashes of colour with cushions and art prints.

 14. Warm tones

 Create a rustic Bohemian space by keeping your colour palette very warm.
 Your large pieces of furniture don’t have to be in warm shades but your rug, pillows and art prints should be.
 Choose a mix of similar tones to tie everything together seamlessly.